Dear New Whippet Owner- getting your whippet puppy

 Graduating puppy school

 Out and about allow, your pup to see this exciting world, full of new experiences, by meeting friendly dogs (big and small), cats, children (who are respectful of the whippet puppy’s space), passing joggers, cars and buses, people with umbrellas etc. Give lots of praise (and treats) for the desired response- a calm, relaxed and happy dog.
+Some owners go out pre-vaccines carrying their puppy, or by using a doggy ruck-sack or buggy.

 Get your puppy used to being touched so that they are not phased by vet check ups or visits to the groomers for claw trimming etc. Do this by giving them a weekly health check at home.
 If you intend to travel with your dog, start young and with short car journeys to get them used to the motion of a car.